anying1073/StarResonanceDps/DataTools/README.md

 ## Usage

 1. Run del_skill.py on the folder that contains the data files.
-This script generates two intermediate JSON files.
+This script generates intermediate JSON files.

-2. Use those two generated files as the input for merge_skill.py.
+2. Use those generated files as the input for merge_skill.py.
 This script creates a merged file with differences preserved in the following format:

 ```